takyam15/my-stats-python-r-jupyter/README.md

 # my-stats-python-r-jupyter

-Here is my programming environment for statistical data analysis and machine learning.
+Here is my programming environment for basic statistical data analysis and machine learning.
+Main features are:
+* Interactive data analysis using JupyterLab
-Both python and R can be executed on JupyterLab.
+* Environment with both python and R

 ## Requirements